 A person’s blood type might play an important role in contracting COVID-19 and the severity of infection.

-According to a new study, people with blood type A are more likely to test positive for the novel coronavirus.
+According to a study, people with blood type A are more likely to test positive for the novel coronavirus.

-New evidence shows that the COVID-19 virus, SARS-CoV-2, is highly attracted to the blood type A antigen expressed in the respiratory tract.
+Evidence shows that the COVID-19 virus, SARS-CoV-2, is highly attracted to the blood type A antigen expressed in the respiratory tract.

 Researchers examined the SARS-CoV receptor-binding domain (RBD), a crucial part of the virus that binds to the cells and leads to infection.